Robert Fellmeth: Expert testimony, consulting, appointments and boards

 Fellmeth has been instrumental in the creation of ancillary consumer entities.
 In 1983, he helped to create the Utility Consumer Action Network (UCAN) as a project of CPIL during its first three years.
 It sought access to the billing envelopes of the San Diego Gas and Electric Utility through an administrative action brought by CPIL before the PUC.
-CPIL won the case and UCAN has since become a major utility ratepayer organization, [www.ucan.org] In 1988, he helped to create the Privacy Rights Clearinghouse, a national research and advocacy center on privacy rights. [www.privacyrights.org] In 2006, he helped to organize, the Energy Policy Initiatives Center (EPIC) at the University of San Diego School of Law, and sits on its advisory board.
+CPIL won the case and UCAN has since become a major utility ratepayer organization.
+In 1988, he helped to create the Privacy Rights Clearinghouse, a national research and advocacy center on privacy rights.
+In 2006, he helped to organize, the Energy Policy Initiatives Center (EPIC) at the University of San Diego School of Law, and sits on its advisory board.
 EPIC includes law school courses in energy and environmental law, clinic placements with the PUC, Energy Commission and other agencies, and an annual environmental symposium of national experts.
 In 2008, EPIC sponsored the nation's first student law review on the subject of global warming.